udexon/Phoshell/PhosIDE_Part_III.md

   - `scene:` initiate `three.js` rendering.

-3. From 00:12s onwards, subject X sways from horizontally, and this is reflected by the white silhouette in the chat panel (which has been flipped horizontally, due to a parameter setting in TFJS BodyPix), and the camera moves from `y=15*0.1` down to `y=0`, giving rise to the illusion of an upward rotating cube.
+3. From 00:12s onwards, subject X sways horizontally, and this is reflected by the white silhouette in the chat panel (which has been flipped horizontally, due to a parameter setting in TFJS BodyPix), and the camera moves from `y=15*0.1` down to `y=0`, giving rise to the illusion of an upward rotating cube.

 At 00:20s, TWO white silhouettes on TWO faces of the cube can be seen.